urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 An optional template enumeration may be specified for each feature in the GeoJSON file.
 See a [GeoJSON Schema](building_types#geojson-schema) optional fields section for the specific template field name.
-The assignment of various argument values contained in "TSV lookup files" depend on the specified template enumeration.
+The assignment of various argument values contained in *TSV lookup files* depend on the specified template enumeration.
 Customizable template enumerations that are applicable to residential buildings:

-- `Residential IECC 2006 - Customizable Template Sep 2020`
-- `Residential IECC 2009 - Customizable Template Sep 2020`
-- `Residential IECC 2012 - Customizable Template Sep 2020`
-- `Residential IECC 2015 - Customizable Template Sep 2020`
-- `Residential IECC 2018 - Customizable Template Sep 2020`
+- `Residential IECC <year> - Customizable Template Sep 2020`
-- `Residential IECC 2006 - Customizable Template Apr 2022`
-- `Residential IECC 2009 - Customizable Template Apr 2022`
-- `Residential IECC 2012 - Customizable Template Apr 2022`
-- `Residential IECC 2015 - Customizable Template Apr 2022`
-- `Residential IECC 2018 - Customizable Template Apr 2022`
+- `Residential IECC <year> - Customizable Template Apr 2022`

+for `<year> = 2006, 2009, 2012, 2015, 2018`.

 The various arguments that may be assigned input values use mappings contained in the following [TSV lookup files](https://github.com/urbanopt/urbanopt-example-geojson-project/tree/develop/example_project/mappers/residential/template/iecc):